Similipal National Park to open for tourists from November 1 | Business

 - India

-The Similipal National Park comprising the Similipal Tiger Reserve (STR) located in Odisha's Mayurbhanj district is spread over 2,750 sq km, which remained closed for tourists because of the monsoon.
-However, the park remained closed in May 2021 because of the prevailing COVID-19 pandemic, said Field Director of STR M Yogajayanand.
+The Similipal National Park comprising the Similipal Tiger Reserve (STR) located in Odisha’s Mayurbhanj district is spread over 2,750 sq km, which remained closed for tourists in view of the monsoon.
+However, the park remained closed in May 2021 in view of the prevailing COVID-19 pandemic, said Field Director of STR M Yogajayanand.

 The notification said tourists will be allowed entry into the national park area through two check gates at Jashipur and Pithabata.
-While 35 four-wheelers will be allowed entry into the national park at Jashipur, another 25 similar vehicles to enter through the Pithabata check gate between 6 to 9 am.
+While 35 four wheelers will be allowed entry into the national park at Jashipur, another 25 similar vehicle to enter through Pithabata check gate between 6 to 9 am.
 People will be allowed to visit the national park after verification of necessary details, the notification said.

 The authorities also discouraged people from carrying any sort of plastic during the visit.
 Tourists will have the opportunity to witness some of the major waterfalls like Barehipani and Joranda.
 The tourist can make night halts at camp cottages and bamboo cottages at Gudugudia, Jamuani, Ramathirtha, Kumari.
-They can book tickets to visit the national park online on a first-come and first-serve basis by logging into www.similipal.com and odishatourism.gov.in.
+They can book tickets to visit the national park online on first come and first serve basis by logging into www.similipal.com and odishatourism.gov.in.

 This year, the authorities of the national park have also decided to allow visitors to sightsee the picturesque and the rich biome of flora and fauna on cycles.